stefan-balke/jsd/README.md

 # Jazz Structure Dataset

-* Authors: Stefan Balke, Julian Reck, and Meinard Müller
+* Authors: Stefan Balke, Julian Reck, Christof Weiß, Jakob Abesser, and Meinard Müller
-* Special thanks to Moritz Berendes as the main annotator!

 # Abstract

-The Jazz Structure Dataset (JSD) comprises structure annotations for 343 famous Jazz recordings.
+The Jazz Structure Dataset (JSD) comprises structure annotations for 340 famous Jazz recordings.
 Along with the temporal annotations for song regions (e.g., Solo 1 starting at 40 s and ending at 113 s), it provides further metadata about the predominant instrument (in most cases the soloist) and the accompanying instruments (e.g., drums and piano).

+This repository contains the reference implementations for the baselines described in the paper.

 # Technical Description

-## Annotation Process

-* TODO: Add short explanation of annotation process

 ## Installation